djmaster458/iot/README.md

 ## AWS Lambda
 - In AWS Lambda, upload the `lambda_function.zip` file into the lambda editor
 - Click Add Trigger and find your AWS IoT Rule you created
-- Modify the Lambda script with your database endpoint, username, and password
+- Modify the Lambda script with your database endpoint, schema name, table name,username, and password
 - Under the Configuration Tab, perform the following
     - Under VPC -> Edit, add the default VPC and all subnets shared with the MySQL Instance (check the RDS console MySQL instance)
     - Under Permissions, attach a policy to the IoT rule allowing Lambda Function Invocation